Connect with us

 Flashpop/DigitalVision via Getty Images

-Our study findings also further investigation into the effects of interferon hyperactivity on fetal development more generally.
+Our study findings also support further investigation into the effects of interferon hyperactivity on fetal development more generally.
 Two of the key traits of Down syndrome that we found were affected by the tripling of interferon receptors – congenital heart disease and skull and facial shape – develop in utero.

 Though our research shows promise on the potential of JAK inhibitors and other drugs that modulate the immune system to improve health outcomes in Down syndrome, more research in people is needed to determine their safety and efficacy.The Conversation